Swimming pool: Competition pools

-The Fédération Internationale de la Natation (FINA, International Swimming Federation) sets standards for competition pools: 25 or 50 m long and at least 1.35 m deep.
+World Aquatics sets standards for competition pools: 25 or 50 m long and at least 1.35 m deep.
 Competition pools are generally indoors and heated to enable their use all year round, and to more easily comply with the regulations regarding temperature, lighting, and automatic officiating equipment.

 An Olympic-size swimming pool (first used at the 1924 Olympics) is a pool that meets FINA's additional standards for the Olympic Games and for world championship events.
 It must be 50 by 25 m wide, divided into eight lanes of 2.5 m each, plus two areas of 2.5 m at each side of the pool.
 Depth must be at least 2 m.

-The water must be kept at 25–28 C and the lighting level at greater than 1500 lux.
+The water must be kept at 25–28 C and the lighting level at or greater than 1500 lux.
 There are also regulations for color of lane rope, positioning of backstroke flags (5 metres from each wall), and so on.
 Pools claimed to be "Olympic pools" do not always meet these regulations, as FINA cannot police use of the term.
 Touchpads are mounted on both walls for long course meets and each end for short course.

 A pool may be referred to as fast or slow, depending on its physical layout.
 Some design considerations allow the reduction of swimming resistance making the pool faster: namely, proper pool depth, elimination of currents, increased lane width, energy absorbing racing lane lines and gutters, and the use of other innovative hydraulic, acoustic and illumination designs.